FOREX-Euro near 17-mth low vs dlr after S&P downgrades

 LONDON, Jan 16 The euro held near a

-17-month low versus the dollar and hit a 11-year low against the
+17-month low against the dollar and hit a 11-year low versus the

 default and dousing last week's glimmers of optimism.